maxkossek/maxkossek.github.io/_posts/2020-06-17-standard-ml.md

 Concatenation operator: `^` (string concatenation), `@` (list concatenation).

+Function composition operator: `o`.

 VARIABLES
 ---------

 Variables are assigned using the "val" keyword.
 Variable names can begin with a lowercase or uppercase letter and are usually written in camelCase.
+Pattern matching allows you to assign values from a list or tuple.
 ```
 - val i = 5;
 val i = 5 : int